Risingson/eveeyedocs/docs/ui/settings.md

 Systems you set avoided are listed here.
 Clicking the system will let you remove it from the list.

 !!! attention
-    Routes displayed may not match ingame routing even if you match ingame and eveeye route settings.
+    You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
+Still routes displayed may not match 100% every time.

 ## Jump
 #### Display Jumprange